meichsteadt/sld/README.md

 * It allows a user to leave a comment on the product
 * It allows an admin to create, update, and delete products
 * It allows an admin to delete a comment
-* The styling was based off of [Apple.com](https://apple.com), all in order to make a minuscule amount of wordplay

 ## Prerequisites